Skip to main content

 In many ways, Morrison Homes didn’t just build houses in Pleasanton — it helped shape the modern city itself.

-Exploring the original Pleasanton Valley Series today
+Exploring the original Pleasanton Valley series today

-Although the sales office is long gone and the advertisements have faded, the original Pleasanton Valley Series model homes remain part of the neighborhood.
+Although the sales office is long gone and the advertisements have faded, the original Pleasanton Valley series model homes remain part of the neighborhood.
 These homes gave prospective buyers their first glimpse of Morrison's vision for suburban living in 1964.

-Today, they provide a tangible connection to the Pleasanton Valley Series' earliest days.
+Today, they provide a tangible connection to the Pleasanton Valley series' earliest days.
 The guide below documents the original model home complex, the homes themselves, and how they appear today.

-The original model home complex
+Original model home complex

-The Pleasanton Valley Series' five original model homes were arranged on Greentree Court around a temporary sales complex that welcomed prospective buyers during the neighborhood's grand opening in August 1964.
+The Pleasanton Valley series' five original model homes were arranged on Greentree Court around a temporary sales complex that welcomed prospective buyers during the neighborhood's grand opening in August 1964.
 While the sales office disappeared long ago, the model homes remain, allowing visitors to trace the neighborhood's beginnings more than fifty years later.

 Site of Pleasanton Valley’s first model home complex on Greentree Court, opened in 1964.